Goldman Sachs Group Inc. Raises Stock Position in FS KKR Capital Corp. (NYSE:FSK)

 Shares of FSK opened at $21.36 on Tuesday.
 The firm has a market cap of $6.09 billion, a price-to-earnings ratio of 2.26 and a beta of 1.53.
 The company has a debt-to-equity ratio of 1.10, a quick ratio of 2.02 and a current ratio of 2.02.
 FS KKR Capital Corp. has a fifty-two week low of $16.10 and a fifty-two week high of $23.44.
 The firm has a 50 day moving average price of $22.09 and a 200-day moving average price of $22.06.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 4th.
-Stockholders of record on Wednesday, December 15th will be issued a $0.62 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, January 4th.
+Investors of record on Wednesday, December 15th will be paid a $0.62 dividend.
+This represents a $2.48 annualized dividend and a dividend yield of 11.61%.
 The ex-dividend date of this dividend is Tuesday, December 14th.
-This represents a $2.48 dividend on an annualized basis and a dividend yield of 11.61%.
 FS KKR Capital’s payout ratio is 27.46%.

 In other news, Director Todd C. Builione bought 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, November 23rd.
 The shares were bought at an average cost of $21.30 per share, with a total value of $106,500.00.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 0.18% of the stock is owned by insiders.

 Several equities research analysts have issued reports on FSK shares.
 Zacks Investment Research lowered shares of FS KKR Capital from a “buy” rating to a “hold” rating in a research report on Friday, November 12th.
 Wells Fargo & Company dropped their target price on shares of FS KKR Capital from $22.00 to $19.00 and set an “underweight” rating for the company in a research report on Monday, October 25th.
 Finally, TheStreet lowered shares of FS KKR Capital from a “b-” rating to a “c+” rating in a research report on Thursday, November 18th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $22.25.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $22.25.

 About FS KKR Capital